splunk/rba/searches/deduplicate_reviewed_notables.md

 ## Extra Credit

-If you utilize [risk_info](https://github.com/splunk/rba/blob/main/searches/risk_info_event_detail.md) and utilize a short and sweet risk_message, this allows risk_message to become another level of granularity for your truth table (if you utilize risk_message for ALL of the event detail, it may be *too* granular and isn't as helpful for throttling).
+If you utilize [risk_info](https://github.com/splunk/rba/blob/main/searches/risk_info_event_detail.md) so you have a short and sweet risk_message, you can add another level of granularity to your truth table (if you utilize risk_message for ALL of the event detail, it may be *too* granular and isn't as helpful for throttling).
 This is especially useful if you are creating risk events from a data source with its own signatures like EDR, IDS, or DLP.
-Because the initial truth table only looks at score and correlation rule, if you have one correlation rule importing numerous signatures, you may want to still alert when a new signature within that source fires.
+Because the initial truth table only looks at score and correlation rule, if you have one correlation rule importing numerous signatures, you may want to alert when a new signature within that source fires.

 First, we'll create a new Calculated Field from risk_message in our Risk Datamodel called risk_hash with eval's md5() function, which bypasses the need to deal with special characters or other strangeness that might be in that field.
 If you haven't done this before - no worries - you just have to go to *Settings -> Data Models -> Risk Data Model -> Edit -> Edit Acceleration* and turn this off.
 Afterwards, you can *Create New -> Eval Expression* like this:

 ![creating risk_hash from md5(risk_message) in data model](https://github.com/splunk/rba/blob/main/searches/assets/calcfield_riskhash.png)

-Don't forget to re-enable acceleration, and you may have to rebuild the data model from the Data Model menu for this field to appear in your events.
+Don't forget to re-enable acceleration, and you may have to rebuild the data model from the *Settings -> Data Model* menu for this field to appear in your events.

-We have to add this field into our Risk Incident Rules by adding this line to their initial SPL:
+Then we have to add this field into our Risk Incident Rules by adding this line to their initial SPL:

 ```
 values(All_Risk.risk_hash) as risk_hashes
 ```

-Now our Risk Notables will have a multi-value list of risk_message hashes which we can perform an additional truth table check with this logic:
+Now our Risk Notables will have a multi-value list of risk_message hashes which we can perform an additional truth table check by inserting this logic:

 ```
 ...